-Galloway Hoard Study Reveals Some Surprising Secrets
+Galloway Hoard Restoration Reveals More Surprising Secrets

 The famous “Galloway Hoard” was unearthed by a metal-detectorist in 2014 at Balmaghie, in Kirkcudbrightshire, in the southwest of Scotland.
 It was subsequently acquired for Scotland's National Collection for £2million (around $2.6 million).
-Containing an exotic array of materials and treasures from Ireland, the Anglo-Saxon kingdoms and Asia, according to National Museums of Scotland ( NMS) it is regarded as “the richest collection of rare and unique Viking-age objects ever found in Britain or Ireland.”
+Containing an exotic array of materials and treasures from Ireland, the Anglo-Saxon kingdoms, and Asia, according to National Museums of Scotland ( NMS) it is regarded as “the richest collection of rare and unique Viking-age objects ever found in Britain or Ireland.”

 - Viking Age Treasures Clean Up Nicely: Galloway Hoard Reveals New Secrets